nauam/Courses/docs/administration/projects/resource-model-sources/azure.md

 Also, you can add extra nodes attributes using Azure VM tags.

-For example, creating the following tags on the Azure VM, you can map those tags to a qwcontrol node attribute:
+For example, creating the following tags on the Azure VM, you can map those tags to a rundeck node attribute:

-- QW Control-node-executor=winrm-exe
+- Rundeck-node-executor=winrm-exe
-- QW Control-file-copier=winrm-filecopier
+- Rundeck-file-copier=winrm-filecopier
-- QW Control-winrm-password-storage-path=keys/node/windows.password
+- Rundeck-winrm-password-storage-path=keys/node/windows.password

-As you see, the Azure VM tags must start with **QW Control-**
+As you see, the Azure VM tags must start with **Rundeck-**

 Then to map those tags to nodes attribute use: